Empathy in autistic people

 Empathy in autistic individuals is considered a complex topic studied within research on autism spectrum disorder (ASD).

-In 1985, British researchers Simon Baron-Cohen and Uta Frith proposed the absence of theory of mind, defined as the inability of autistic individuals to understand the intentions and emotions of others.
+In 1985, British researchers Simon Baron-Cohen and Uta Frith proposed the absence of theory of mind, defined as the inability of autistic individuals to understand the intentions and emotions of others, as a framework for understanding ASD symptoms.
 Later studies indicated that autistic people are not devoid of empathy, but that their empathy is often based on conscious cognitive processes and logical associations, with less emphasis on social acceptability, unlike the more automatic, socially driven processes observed in non-autistic individuals.
 Possible explanations have included the presence of alexithymia, differences in mirror neuron activity, variations in amygdala function, or an imbalance between heightened affective empathy and reduced cognitive empathy.
-In addition, recent studies have shown autistic people may empathize better towards autistic people.
+In addition, recent studies have shown autistic people may empathize better with other autistic people.

 Definition and description

-According to Peter Vermeulen, empathy is the “ability to see the world through someone else’s eyes” and encompasses both cognitive and affective components.
-Cognitive empathy involves understanding another person’s perspective, while affective empathy refers to experiencing an emotion in response to perceiving an emotional element.
-Three prerequisites are considered necessary for empathy: recognizing the expression of others’ feelings, understanding their perspective (cognitive empathy or theory of mind), and reacting appropriately by sharing the same emotion (affective empathy).
+According to Peter Vermeulen, empathy is the "ability to see the world through someone else's eyes" and encompasses both cognitive and affective components.
+Cognitive empathy involves understanding another person's perspective, while affective empathy refers to experiencing an emotion in response to perceiving an emotional element.
+Three prerequisites are considered necessary for empathy: recognizing the expression of others' feelings, understanding their perspective (cognitive empathy or theory of mind), and reacting appropriately by sharing the same emotion (affective empathy).
 Researchers distinguish several forms of empathy based on the processes involved, including cognitive, emotional, and somatic empathy.

 Autistic individuals often display emotional particularities that influence their social relationships.
 Qualitative differences in social interaction are a core feature of autism, as noted by British psychopathologist R. Peter Hobson (1993).
-Empathy is considered essential for effective social relationships, and several researchers have described autism as a “disorder of empathy” and social reciprocity, particularly in childhood autism.
-Autistic individuals are generally characterized as “having difficulty with empathy,” facing challenges in both recognizing others’ emotions and expressing their own, whether verbally or nonverbally.
+Empathy is considered essential for effective social relationships, and several researchers have described autism as a "disorder of empathy" and social reciprocity, particularly in childhood autism.
+Autistic individuals are generally characterized as "having difficulty with empathy", facing challenges in both recognizing others' emotions and expressing their own, whether verbally or nonverbally.
 They may also struggle to identify their own emotions, particularly complex ones such as pride or embarrassment, and to interpret facial expressions.
 Empathy-related assessments in the Autism Spectrum Quotient (ASQ) are among the tools used in diagnosing autism.

 Cognitive empathy overlaps with theory of mind, and the terms are often used interchangeably.
 However, due to the limited number of studies comparing different types of empathy in autistic individuals, it remains unclear whether they are equivalent.

 The belief that autistic people entirely lack empathy is still common.
-British psychologist Tony Attwood has challenged this view, particularly in relation to Asperger’s syndrome:
+British psychologist Tony Attwood has challenged this view, particularly in relation to Asperger's syndrome:

-It is important to understand that the person with Asperger’s has immature or reduced ToM skills and empathy, but not an absence of empathy.
-To imply an absence of empathy would be a terrible insult to people with Asperger’s, with the corollary that they cannot know or care about the feelings of others.
-They are not able to recognize the subtle signals of emotional states, or to ‘read’ complex states of mind.
+It is important to understand that the person with Asperger's has immature or reduced ToM skills and empathy, but not an absence of empathy.
+To imply an absence of empathy would be a terrible insult to people with Asperger's, with the corollary that they cannot know or care about the feelings of others.
+They are not able to recognize the subtle signals of emotional states, or to 'read' complex states of mind.